The Contractor Spending $4,000 a Month on SEO for 20 Years Has an Unfair Advantage. Here's What It Actually Built.

 Visibility: non-branded impressions, relevant ranking distribution, map-pack visibility across a geographic grid, branded search demand, referring domains, and qualified organic landing pages.
 These show whether the site's searchable surface area and prominence are expanding.

-Business results: calls and forms, valid inquiries, qualified opportunities, consultations, sold jobs, revenue, and gross profit attributed or assisted by organic search.
+Business results: calls and forms, valid leads, qualified opportunities, consultations, sold jobs, revenue, and gross profit attributed or assisted by organic search.
 These show whether visibility reaches the work the company wants.

 Compare year-over-year periods when seasonality is strong, and annotate major site or tracking changes.
 Don't use one average ranking or total organic traffic as the verdict.
 A thousand visits to broad informational content may be less valuable than twenty visits to a service page that produces two strong opportunities.